 What production tasks should a solo podcast host delegate?

 Audio editing and show notes are the two production tasks most worth delegating.
 Both are time-consuming, and neither requires your specific expertise.
-A basic podcast editing service handles noise reduction, level balancing, and export for $25 to $75 per episode.
-Show notes can be drafted from a transcript by a content writer or an AI tool in 20 minutes.
-Delegating those two tasks recovers three to five hours per episode.
+A basic podcast editing service handles noise reduction, level balancing, and exporting podcast-ready files.
+Show notes can be drafted from a transcript by a content writer or with AI podcast tools like Headliner or Riverside.
+Delegating those two tasks recovers at least three to five hours per episode.

 What Does a Successful Solo Finance Podcast Actually Look Like?

 The most durable solo podcasts in finance share three traits: a clearly defined listener, a host with genuine sector expertise, and a repeatable episode structure.
-The shows that last years are built around a single host with a strong point of view, publishing consistently on a sustainable schedule.
-Production quality matters less than structural discipline.
+The shows that last years are built around a host with a strong point of view, publishing consistently on a sustainable schedule.
+Production quality is an important factor, but ultimately matters less than structural discipline.

-Stay Wealthy with Taylor Schulte is the most frequently cited example in independent financial planning.
+Stay Wealthy with Taylor Schulte is a frequently cited example in independent financial planning.
 Schulte targets pre-retirees with a consistent focus on tax-efficient retirement income.
 Episodes run 20 to 35 minutes, rarely include guests, and follow a predictable structure.
 The show has run for years with no format drift.

 Afford Anything with Paula Pant takes a different approach: Pant combines solo analysis episodes with occasional guest interviews, but the show’s identity is her perspective on financial independence and intentional spending.
 It has run for nearly a decade and remains one of the most-downloaded independent finance podcasts in the US.